 The first thing to understand is how to plant Hollyhocks.
-Hollyhocks need full sun and moist, rich, well drained soil.
-The mistake many novice Hollyhock growers make is to plant this flower in soil that is too dry.
+Hollyhocks need full sun and moist, rich, well-drained soil.
+The mistake many novice Hollyhock growers make is to grow this flower in soil that is too dry.

-If you are planting seeds, sow the seeds outside about a week before last frost.
-If you are planting seedlings out, wait about 2 to 3 weeks after last frost.
+If you are planting seeds, sow the seeds outside about a week before the last frost.
+If you are planting seedlings out, wait about 2 to 3 weeks after the last frost.
 Hollyhock seeds only need to be planted right below the soil, no more than 1/4-inch (6 mm) deep.
 Hollyhock plants should be about 2 feet (60 cm) apart to grow well.
-You can also plant bare root Hollyhocks.
+You can also plant bare-root Hollyhocks.

 Once you have planted your Hollyhocks, they will need minimal care, but there are a few things you should be aware of when growing Hollyhocks.

 First of all, Hollyhocks are a short-lived perennial.
 This means that most varieties will only live 2 to 3 years.
 Their lifespan can be extended some by removing growing Hollyhock flowers as soon as they fade.
 If you live in a non-tropical region, cutting them back to the ground and mulching them will also help.